23andMe/23andMeResearchKitModule/README.md

 ## Introduction
 Seamlessly incorporate genetic data collection into your ResearchKit-enabled app.
 With 23andMe's ResearchKit module you can use 23andMe as a source for collecting genetic data from both existing 23andMe customers as well as other individuals who you'd like to send sign up for 23andMe.

-23andMe's ResearchKit module allows makes it easy to either:
+23andMe's ResearchKit module makes it easy to either:
 - Request that an existing 23andMe customers agree to share their genetic data with your app
 - Have a non-23andMe customer create a 23andMe account and profile, and agree to share their genetic data with your app, when available.